CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 You still haven't answered why with his lifts on that Desi was the same height as 5'10" Richard Widmark.
 If he was even 5'10" he'd have looked taller.
 No, I'm sticking with 5'9" max and no more.
 No way was he any taller.
 If anything he could have even been shorter.
 Those lifts looked like they boosted him by at least two and a half inches.
 Watch him in Bataan and see how short he is next to 5'10" Robert Taylor.
 In that film he doesn't even look like he's 5'9".
 And in that film he doesn't appear to be wearing lifts.

-richinkle says on 18/Mar/06
+richinkle said on 18/Mar/06

 Frank, I love that you were watching Yours, Mine and Ours.
 I think it's one of Lucy's best - if not her absolute best - movie.
 It was filmed in 1967, around the time of Lucy's 56th birthday).
 I've just popped in my copy.
 My perceptions are very slightly different from yours, which underscores the tricky "science" of height estimation.